 - iii.
-An unenclosed lounge open to the first corridor on Level One would be indicated: 1C1L. - 12.
+An unenclosed lounge open to the first corridor on Level One would be indicated: 1C1L. - 13.
 Restrooms (Men, Women, All Use), Housekeeping, Mechanical, Electrical, and Telecommunications: - a.
 All such spaces shall be identified with the standard THREE-DIGIT number.
-Signage, by Owner, shall include text and Braille indicating the room function or building element. - 13.
-Design Review and Approval - a.
+Signage, by Owner, shall include text and Braille indicating the room function or building element. - b.
+Room signage for spaces such as Mechanical, Electrical, - Telecommunication, and Housekeeping shall not include the text "Room".
+14. Design Review and Approval - a.
 The Designer shall utilize and conform to the room numbering standards, described herein, in the project documentation.
 Room numbering shall be indicated on drawings by the Design Development stage for review by the GW.
-Each subsequent milestone drawing submission shall also be reviewed for compliance with room numbering standards. - 14.
+Each subsequent milestone drawing submission shall also be reviewed for compliance with room numbering standards. - 15.
 Construction Documents - a.
 GW-approved room numbers shall be finalized on Construction Documents.
 In particular, the room numbering schedule must be included in Construction Documents.
 Room numbering shall be updated by the Architect on an ongoing basis throughout the construction process to reflect design changes through Final Completion. - b.
 The final room numbering scheme shall be fully coordinated with fire alarm devices, annunciator panels, and other items prior to building occupancy. - c.
 The final room numbering scheme shall be approved by GW prior to interior sign fabrication.